Pseudospin-Triplet Pairing in Iron-Chalcogenide Superconductors: Abstract

 \section{Abstract}

 We study superconductivity of electron systems with both spin and pseudospin-1/2 degrees of freedom.
 By solving linearized gap equations, we derive a weak coupling criterion for the even-parity spin-singlet pseudospin-triplet pairing.
 It can generally mix with the on-site $s$-wave pairing since both of them belong to the same symmetry representation ($A_{1g}$) and their mixture could naturally give rise to anisotropic intra-band pairing gap functions with or without nodes.
 This may directly explain why some of the iron-chalcogenide superconductors are fully gapped (e.g.~FeSe thin film) and some have nodes (e.g.~LaFePO and LiFeP).
 We also find that the anisotropy of gap functions can be enhanced when the principal rotation symmetry is spontaneously broken in the normal state such as nematicity, and the energetic stabilization of pseudospin-triplet pairings indicates the coexistence of nematicity and superconductivity.
-This could be applied to both bulk FeSe and magic-angle twisted bilayer graphene (MATBG) where nematicity is observed in experiments.
-For example, our theory predicts that MATBG may be a $(s+d)$-like nematic nodal superconductor, which is consistent with the V-shaped quasi-particle density of states observed in recent tunneling experiment~\cite{oh2021evidence}.
+This could be potentially applied to bulk FeSe, where gap anisotropy has been experimentally observed.